Latitudeda/NOEIC_ADK/docs/source/component_list/row_4.rst

 StandardPackage_Quad
 ############################

-The Pinghu StandardPackage_Quad is a packaging solution for photonic integrated circuits (PICs).
-The following table shows the parameters of Pinghu Standard Package.
+The NOEIC StandardPackage_Quad is a packaging solution for photonic integrated circuits (PICs).
+The following table shows the parameters of NOEIC Standard Package.

-    * Note that after using the StandardPackage_Quad a ``Standard_package_quad.log`` file is created in the current folder, send this file to **SJTU-Pinghu Institute of Intelligent Optoelectronics** first to discuss the possibilities.
+    * Note that after using the StandardPackage_Quad a ``Standard_package_quad.log`` file is created in the current folder, send this file to **SJTU-NOEIC Institute of Intelligent Optoelectronics** first to discuss the possibilities.

 +-------------------------+------------------------------------------------------------------------------------------------------+
 | Parameters              | Description                                                                                          |